Code-Institute-Submissions/east-africa-safari/README.md

 and showcase acquired skills, building interactive and responsive website with HTML5, CSS3 and JavaScript as required.

-I have used 2 javaScript APIs in my project, googlemaps API to help users that are looking for travel destinations to locate some in  East Africa.
+I have used 2 javaScript APIs in my project, googlemaps API to help users that are looking for travel destinations to locate some in  East Africa and EmailJS.

 As a developer EmailJs will enable me get neccessary feedback and implement where possible, thereby improving the efficiency of the website.